kasper573/darkestdungeon/README.md

 ## Getting started

+> You need to own and have a local installation of Darkest Dungeon on your device.
+This is because this project relies on assets imported from Darkest Dungeon.
+If you do not own Darkest Dungeon you will need to modify this project with your own assets.

 - Install [npm](https://www.npmjs.com) on your machine
 - Clone this repository
 - Run `npm install` in the project root folder
+- Run `node .\dev\importAssetsFromDD.js <path-to-steam-directory>`
 - Run `npm run dev-server` in the project root folder
 - Visit `localhost:8080` in your browser